 Do not spill any fuel.
 Catch running out fuel, do not let it seep into the ground.

 Wipe off spilled fuel.
 Keep dirt and water away from the fuel.

-say re; A leaking fuel tank can cause an explosion.
+in the second A leaking fuel tank can cause an explosion.
 Ensure tight fit of the fuel tank cover, if necessary replace immediately.